outsidenote/eventualize/docs/README.md

     <img src="light-theme-logo.png" width="250">
 </picture>

-Eventualize is an opinionated event-sourcing framework that unlocks the untapped potential of transactional data while eliminating many challenges related to management of transactional data and its schema.
+EvDb is an opinionated event-sourcing framework that unlocks the untapped potential of transactional data while eliminating many challenges related to management of transactional data and its schema.
-Eventualize is quick & easy to integrate, and while it is working with new paradigms and patterns under the hood, it abstracts most of it away and does not distrupt development.
+EvDb is quick & easy to integrate, and while it is working with new paradigms and patterns under the hood, it abstracts most of it away and does not distrupt development.

 ## Watch a Short Intro Video on The Website